jobLot/pyorbit/README.md

 # pyorbit
-Python wrapper for the Elara Orbit API
+Python wrapper for the Athera Orbit API

 ## Requirements
 requests